 First, start with the big picture.
 Think through the areas you want to visit.
 Get a current road atlas, such as Rand McNally (app is now available), and choose clear, direct routes.
 Your RV will be able to handle highways or backcountry roads, so don’t let that stop you.

-Next, identify where you will stop to sleep every night.
-Whether National Park rustic or KOA comfort, you’ll be set, but don’t push yourself too far.
-The journey is the fun when RVing, so don’t miss it and exhaust yourself!
+Next, identify where you will stop to sleep every night: whether National Park rustic or KOA comfort, you’ll be set.
+Don’t push yourself too far between stops—the journey is the fun when RVing!
 Lastly, be sure to factor in what you’ll need day in and day out.
-Instead of adding short runs in your RV, plan your trips so that you can get gas, pick up groceries, and pack all the water you’ll need on your route.
+Plan your trip so that you can get gas, pick up groceries, and pack all the water you’ll need on your route.

-RVs allow for so much more space than travel by plane or car, but don’t let yourself get out of control.
-You still want to enjoy the space of the open road and fresh air without cameras, candy, and corkscrews crashing down.
-Consider what you’ll want and need without having to make frequent stops in congested parking garages.
+RV excursions allow for much more packing space than travel by plane or car, but don’t let yourself get out of control.
+You still want to enjoy the open road and fresh air without cameras, candy, and corkscrews crashing down.
+Consider what you’ll want and need ahead of time, and avoid frequent stops in congested parking garages.